BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 - _Array_ : An array in 3ds Max is an enumeration of values.
 Each value has an incremental index, starting from 1.
 Only one value can be selected.
 The index of selected item is exported, not the displayed label.
 - _Color_ and _FRGBA_ : Exported in base 1 as all other colors.
 Ex: Red = (255,0,0) => (1,0,0)
 - _Percent_ : Exported in base 1 as well.
 Ex: 80% => 0.8
 - _Texture_ : The texture is fully exported, including its bitmap.
-However, the Babylon loader doesn't interprete the data as a BABYLON.Texture.
+However, the Babylon loader doesn't interpret the data as a BABYLON.Texture.
 They are instead row data that can be read or parsed after import.

 Now that you know all about the exporter features, it’s time to use it!